vinhbt241/video-share-app-backend/README.md

 ```
 docker build -t video-share-app -f Dockerfile.prod .
 ```
 For running a production container, you can choose to either use an external service for database and cache, such as AWS RDS or ElasticCache, or simply start a container with these services included.
-Check out the `compose.prod.yaml` file for the second approach.
+Check out the `compose.prod.yaml` file for the first.
 To start the container, simply run:
 ```
 docker compose -f compose.prod.yaml up -d
 ```